nsubordin81/educational-python-variants/Research.md

 If you can achieve significant performance boosts with Pypy and your code is at the right Python version then this can save you from having to write extensions in the first place

-If you have a main application built in java or c# and you want to provide the ability for people to script plugins or other features in an older version of Python, then Jython or IronPython could be a good fit.
+If you have a main application built in Java or c# and you want to provide the ability for people to script plugins or other features in an older version of Python, then Jython or IronPython could be a good fit.
 In this case you really want interoperability between the languages without having to deal with message transfer and handcoding a lot of serialization and deserialization yourself